GrahameGW/grahamegw.github.io/_posts/2019-12-28-building-a-free-website-part-3.markdown

 What is NGINX?
 Well according to the folks who wrote the thing:

-<blockquote> NGINX is a free, open-source, high-performance HTTP server and reverse proxy, as well as an IMAP/POP3 proxy server.</blockquote>
+> NGINX is a free, open-source, high-performance HTTP server and reverse proxy, as well as an IMAP/POP3 proxy server.

 Errr...cool?
 What does that actually mean?
 Let's break it down as best we can: